blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_global_classes.rst

 C# global classes
 =================

-Global classes (also known as named scripts) are types registered in Godot's editor so they can be used more conveniently.
+Global classes (also known as named scripts) are types registered in Blazium's editor so they can be used more conveniently.
 :ref:`In GDScript <doc_gdscript_basics_class_name>`, this is achieved
 using the ``class_name`` keyword at the top of a script.
 This page describes how